ccdschool/fsharpdaybyday/week03/day13/README.md

 This works nicely, but is not very domain specific.
 What does _match tryparse_int n with_ etc. mean?

-If another level of indirection is the default solution for software development problems in general, then adding yet another function is the default solution in Function Programming ;-) So why not wrap the obscure match into another function to asign meaning?
+If another level of indirection is the default solution for software development problems in general, then adding yet another function is the default solution in Functional Programming ;-) So why not wrap the obscure match into another function to asign meaning?

 ```fsharp
 let choose_action_on_type n onArabic onRoman =